 Charlie Gard's disease and legal case: An explainer

+Great Ormond Street Hospital (GOSH) said in a Thursday statement that it is going to "arrange for Charlie to be transferred to a specialist children's hospice, whose remarkable and compassionate staff will support his family at this impossible time."

+The hospital called it "a very special place who will do all they can to make these last moments as comfortable and peaceful as possible for Charlie and his loved ones."

-The parents of critically ill baby Charlie Gard dropped their legal bid Monday to send him to the U.S. for experimental treatment after new medical tests showed it could no longer help.
+On Monday, Gard and Yates dropped their legal bid to send him to the U.S. for experimental treatment after new medical tests showed it could no longer help.

 "It's too late for Charlie," Armstrong said.
 "The damage has been done."